CJ-Felicitas/CJ-Felicitas/README.md

-software engineer with a little bit of devops
+not active anymore in software engineering, I work as devops now.